surfstudio/SurfGen/README.md

 We do it in terms of backward compatibility, but we will change default behavior in next major release.

-Not if you want to use the new strategy you need to write it in root of your generation config:
+Now if you want to use the new strategy you need to write it in root of your generator's config:

 ```Yaml